 Before making an investment decision, it’s always helpful to seek professional advice from a licensed Financial Adviser.
 All investments involve risk and an Adviser can take a holistic view of your current circumstances and help bridge the gap between where you are now, and where you want to be.
 This involves the development of a strategic financial plan supported by a diversified portfolio of investments and other financial products which are recommended in your best interests.

-If you’re considering an investment in a mortgage fund and you’d like to find out more, speak to Trilogy, an experienced fund manager with a high performing pooled mortgage fund offering or your Financial Adviser.
+If you’re considering an investment in a mortgage fund and you’d like to find out more, Chat to our Investor Relations team today.